PlanetTeamSpeakk/ASMRemapper/README.md

 ```gradle
 implementation "com.ptsmods:asmremapper:1.0"
 ```
+Do note that when using the tool standalone, you must use the shadowed jar (ending in `-all`) and add a Minecraft jar to the classpath when running the jar using the `-cp` VM argument with the `java` command.
+E.g. `java -cp C:/path/to/minecraft/jar -jar ASMRemapper-1.0-all.jar`

 Then, if you wish to automate it, make a task for it in your build.gradle file.
 The task I've made to turn my Compat classes into dumps is the following:
 (this is in a Fabric environment)